Wimmics/Olivaw-Template/.github/README.md

 ### Development features

-* test generation against ontology fragments, data fragments and competency questions.
-Check the [olivaw test documentation](https://github.com/Wimmics/olivaw/blob/main/docs/tests.md) for more details about what is tested, [olivaw custom test documentation](https://github.com/Wimmics/olivaw/blob/main/docs/custom-tests.md) to see how to add more cutomized tests, [olivaw parameters documentation](https://github.com/Wimmics/olivaw/blob/main/docs/parameters.md) to see how to customize the olivaw project parameters, and [olivaw command line documentation](https://github.com/Wimmics/olivaw/blob/main/docs/commands.md) to see how to trigger these tests using CLI.
+* test run locally against ontology fragments, data fragments and competency questions.
+Check the [olivaw command line documentation](https://github.com/Wimmics/olivaw/blob/main/docs/commands.md) for how to run tests, [olivaw test documentation](https://github.com/Wimmics/olivaw/blob/main/docs/tests.md) for details about what is tested and what the default tests cover, [olivaw custom test documentation](https://github.com/Wimmics/olivaw/blob/main/docs/custom-tests.md) to see how to add cutomized tests and [olivaw parameters documentation](https://github.com/Wimmics/olivaw/blob/main/docs/parameters.md) to see how to customize the olivaw project parameters.
 * pre-commit hook that will prevent blocking errors to be committed on client side to be pushed to origin repository.
 Check the [pre-commit documentation](https://pre-commit.com/) and [olivaw pre-commit hook documentation](https://github.com/Wimmics/olivaw/blob/main/docs/pre-commit.md) for more details.
 * GitHub Actions that will manage the branches initializaton and provide health checks of the different branches at any time.
 Check the [GitHub Actions documentation](https://github.com/Wimmics/olivaw/blob/main/docs/actions.md)